matthew-brett/msc_imaging/assessment_b_faq.md

 `out_dir` is the directory into which the script will write the new `.txt` files.

-## Running the Python scripts to generate the .txt files

 You only need to do this if you want to modify or understand what I have done to generate the .txt files.

 Be careful, the scripts I have written do not work on the PBIC cluster.
 The PBIC cluster has a very old version of Python.
 What I do, and what I recommend you do, is run these scripts on your laptop.
-I recommend:
+I recommend that you:

 * Make sure you have Anaconda installed : https://www.anaconda.com/download
 * (re-) Download the msc_imaging archive from